airbytehq/airbyte/docs/faq/technical-support.md

 - reach out to our users if they opt-in
 - ...

-However, if you need to disable the telemetry you just need modify the `.env` file and define the two following environment variables:
+To disable telemetry, modify the `.env` file and define the two following environment variables:
 ```
 TRACKING_STRATEGY=logging
 PAPERCUPS_STORYTIME=disabled